Discipline Minors Requirements

 - Up to two courses that are among a student’s major requirements can be used toward a minor in another discipline.
-For example, up to two Psychology courses that are required by the Human Services major can be used toward a minor in Psychology.
+For example, up to two psychology courses that are required by the nursing major can be used toward a minor in psychology.

 - A student may not minor in a discipline that is also a track within the student’s major.